Frayles de Guasave

 In 2015, their youth team joined the Circuito de Basquetbol de Sinaloa (Cibasin), a local state league.

 They played their last season in 2018 before the team moved to Guadalajara, becoming the Gigantes de Jalisco.

+In September 2023, after a five-year hiatus, it was announced that the Frayles would return to the CIBACOPA for the 2024 season.
+Lucas Zurita was presented as the team's head coach in December.